top of the page

 With the News .
 76 of June 30, 2022 and the subsequent Message No. 2637 of July 1, 2022 , INPS provided operational instructions regarding the adjustment of the ordinary contribution due for the financing of wage supplements, taking into account the reform introduced in this area by Budget Law No. 234 of December 30, 2021.

-In summary, starting with a social protection system based on the following wage-supplement benefits:
+In summary, starting with a social protection system based on the following wage-supplementation benefits:

-The regulatory framework has been reformed to expand the pool of workers eligible for social safety nets, on the one hand, and to broaden the pool of employers who may apply for social safety nets when certain conditions specified by law are met, on the other.
+The regulatory framework has been reformed to expand the pool of workers eligible for social safety nets, on the one hand, and to broaden the pool of employers who can apply for social safety nets when certain conditions set forth by law are met, on the other.

 The result is a new regulatory framework that has expanded coverage, with the fundamental aim of ensuring social protection that is as comprehensive as possible.